 Level 2: Can read short, simple sentences and “paraphrase explicit information from a text.”

 (A red bar appears between Levels 2 and 3, with the words “Minimum proficiency level”, but it’s ambiguous whether this defines minimum proficiency as Level 2, Level 3, or somewhere in between.)

 Level 3: Can read a range of longer texts and make simple inferences.

 Level 4: Can read longer and harder texts, can “combine and interpret multiple implicit ideas.”

-In Global Learning Poverty, WB+5 say that 86% of 10-year-olds in sub-Saharan African fell short of Level 2 in 2019.
+In Global Learning Poverty, WB+5 say that 86% of 10-year-olds in sub-Saharan African were unable read and comprehend a simple sentence in 2019.
 But it pulled the wrong data, and published numbers for the hardest group (Level 4).
-In other words, a child who could read longer texts and make simple inferences, was said to be unable to read a simple text.
+In other words, even a child who could read longer texts and make simple inferences (Level 3), was said to be unable to read a simple text.

 On top of that, WB+5 assumed that every child not in school cannot read.
 So what was already an inflated illiteracy rate, was further inflated.
 And wrongly so.
 UNESCO itself noted last year that “3 in 10 of all young adults who have not been to school… could read.”(2)